psabhay2003/NLP-driven-E-Invoice-Mangement/README.md

 The project aims to automate the entire ETL pipeline such that whenever a user uploads an invoice image, the system automatically extracts the meaningful information, stores it and updates the existing csv which can be used to integrate in the SQL database as per user needs.
 ### Optical Character Recognition (Phase 1):
-OCR is used to extract in Phase 1 of the project to extract machine-encoded text from the text from images in the form of words.
+OCR is used in Phase 1 of the project to extract machine-encoded text from images in the form of words.
-The input data consists of 2000 images which I made available on my [Google Drive](
+The input data consists of 2000 images which I made available on my [Google Drive](https://drive.google.com/drive/folders/1yqt-ZLTuOulB_pD0jDSiM6N-LlfayzAz?usp=drive_link).
+The python library used for OCR is [Pytesseract](https://pypi.org/project/pytesseract/).